 If you do qualify for SSI on the basis of your disability, you can expect to have a continuing disability review periodically.
 The SSA will determine, based upon medical reports from your doctor (and sometimes their own medical experts) whether your disability has improved to the point which would enable you to perform any substantial gainful work activity.
 If the SSA determines that you have adequately recovered from your disability, you will be disqualified for ongoing Social Security Disability benefits.

 You may apply for SSI benefits online or over the phone, though most apply in person at their local Social Security office.
+The alternative to filing in person is to submit a claim online or schedule a phone appointment by calling 800-772-1213.
 You are allowed to have a lawyer or other Social Security Disability representative for all stages of the disability application and appeals process.

 Approximately 70 percent of claims are denied when they are first processed.
 Don’t allow this to discourage you from seeking SSI benefits.
 If you are disabled according to the SSA’s definition and have sufficient financial need (again, as determined by the SSA) your claim may be accepted during the appeals process.